OpenAngelArena/oaa/docs/install.md

-# Installing Angel Arena Allstars
+# Installing Open Angel Arena
 You have to set up several things before you can run a local instance of OAA for development.

 ## System Dependencies